Step 2: Following a fair procedure Disciplinary procedure

 Going through a disciplinary procedure can be very stressful.
 It's important that employers consider the wellbeing and mental health of their employees.

-Looking out for the employee's wellbeing and offering support can help prevent:
+Looking after the employee's wellbeing and offering support can help prevent:

 • absence